See the process.

 What this is not.

 The process works because it stays focused.
-We do not pretend every lead problem needs a huge transformation project.
+We do not pretend every revenue problem needs a huge transformation project.

 This Is Not